 Cookies are small files which are stored on your computer after you visit certain web pages to help us enhance your online experience.
 Our cookies do not harm your computer and they do not store any personally identifiable information.

-If you take the opportunity to share content from our site with your friends throughout social buttons, you should be aware that these sites are likely to be collecting information about what you are doing.
-We suggest that you check the third party websites for more information about their policies to see exactly how they use your information and to find out how to opt out or delete this information.
+If you take the opportunity to share content from our site with your friends through our social buttons, you should be aware that these sites are likely to be collecting information about what you are doing.
+We suggest that you check these third party websites for more information about their policies to see exactly how they use your information and to find out how to opt out or delete this information.

 External Web Services

 At present the only external web service we use to display content is Youtube to display our videos.
 As with social buttons, we can't prevent this site from collecting information on your usage of this content.
 If you are not logged into Youtube then they will not know who you are, but they may still gather anonymous usage information from your views of our video on our website.

 We don't add any tracking into our order emails, i.e. order placed, order dispatched, refunds processed.
 However, we do add tracking to our customer emails, i.e. news and offers, so that we can monitor whether or not you like what we are sending you and so that we can keep improving our content.

 The House of Bruar (and trusted partners acting on our behalf) uses your personal data:

 - To provide goods and services to you;